nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-faq.md

 ---

 {{#> callout type='tip'}}
 This page covers detailed questions about how the cold storage addon works to help you integrating it in your application.
-It assumes you already read and understood its [installation and general configuration options](({{page page='nuxeo-coldstorage-installation'}})).
+It assumes you already read and understood its [installation and general configuration options](({{page page='nuxeo-coldstorage-installation'}}).
 {{/callout}}

 ## Compatibility